 Prize money: 1st $7.00, 2nd $5.00.
 3rd $3.00.

-“Using a shoe box, create a diorama of a natural habitat open on one side, handmade, and/or with natural materials only.”
+“Using a shoe box, create a diorama of a natural habitat open on one side, made with handmade and/or natural materials only.”

 HIGHEST POINTS AWARD

-Donated by Hamiltons Insurance Service Ltd.-, Eleanor Damant
+Donated by James Insurance Service Broker – Eleanor Dammant

-Special prize money for boy and girl with the highest number of points in each of the designated class divisions.
-Must have more than 2 winning entries.
+$10. for boy and girl with the highest number of points in each of the designated class divisions.
+Must have at least 2 winning entries.